Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Finite element approximation

-In both Theorems \labelcref{th:FEMexistence} and \labelcref{th:FEMexistence-filtering2} we tackle the open issue of multiple minimizers \labelcref{open:nonconvexity}.
-We prove that every isolated minimizer is arbitrarily closely approximated by the finite element method.
-If a $W^{1,p}$-type regularization is used, in \cref{th:FEMexistence}, we show that there exists a sequence of FEM minimizers satisfying $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$ and $\rho_h \to \rho$ strongly in $W^{1,p}(\Omega)$.
+The following three theorems are the core aims of this work.
+In both Theorems \labelcref{th:FEexistence} and \labelcref{th:FEexistence-filtering2} we tackle the open issue of multiple local minimizers \labelcref{open:nonconvexity}.
+We prove that every isolated minimizer is arbitrarily closely approximated by the FE method.
+If a $W^{1,p}$-type penalty is used, in \cref{th:FEexistence}, we show that there exists a sequence of local FE minimizers satisfying $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$ and $\rho_h \to \rho$ strongly in $W^{1,p}(\Omega)$.
 This resolves the open problem \labelcref{open:regularization}.
-If one chooses a linear density filter as a restriction method, in the sense of Bourdin \cite{Bourdin2001}, then, in \cref{th:FEMexistence-filtering2}, we show that $\rho_h \to \rho$ strongly in $L^p(\Omega)$ for any $p\in[1,\infty)$.
-Hence, treating the open problem \labelcref{open:filtering}.
-Finally, suppose that there exists a sequence of FEM minimizers such that $\vu_h \weak \vu$ weakly in $H^1(\Omega)^d$ and $\rho_h \weakstar \rho$ weakly-* in $L^\infty(\Omega)$ and $\frh \subset W^{1,p}(\Omega)$, for some $p \in [1,\infty)$.
-Then, for any density filter satisfying \labelcref{ass:filtering2}--\labelcref{ass:filtering-projection}, we have that $\vu_h \to \vu$ strongly in $H^1(\Omega)^d$ and $F_h(\rho_h) \to F(\rho)$ strongly in $W^{1,p}(\Omega)$ as a result of \cref{th:FEMexistence-filtering}.
+If one chooses a density filter as a regularization method, then in \cref{th:FEexistence-filtering2}, we show that $\rho_h \to \rho$ strongly in $L^s(\Omega)$ for any $s\in[1,\infty)$, resolving the open problem \labelcref{open:filtering}.
+Finally, we also prove that $F_h(\rho_h) \to F(\rho)$ strongly in $W^{1,q}(\Omega)$ as a result of \cref{th:FEexistence-filtering}.
 This observation resolves \labelcref{open:filtering2}.